joolstorrentecalo/gitlab-foss/doc/development/value_stream_analytics/value_stream_analytics_aggregated_backend.md

 - Stop processing when a limit is reached, schedule a background job to continue the processing later.
 - Continue processing data from a specific point.

-The data loading is done manually.
+As of GitLab 14.7, the data loading is done manually.
 Once the feature is ready, the service is invoked periodically by the system via a cron job (this part is not implemented yet).

 #### Record iteration